200percentmicky/chadmusic/README.md

 * ???
 * Profit!

-# All of this looks cool!
-Can I self host this?
-Absolutely!
-Follow the instructions below to get started.
+# Install Instructions

 The bot requires the following to work:
 - ffmpeg
 - yt-dlp (The bot should install this for you.)
 - git
-- Node.JS 16.9.0+
+- Node.JS 16.9.0+ and npm 8.0.0+
 - Python 3.7+ (for yt-dlp to work)

-If you're running the bot on Linux, the following packages are required.
+If you're running the bot on Linux, install the following packages:
 - `make`
 - `gcc`
 - `clang`
 - `g++`

+> ⚠️ If you're running the bot on Windows, the VS Build Tools are required, specifically Desktop Development with C++ module.
+This is included when installing Node.JS for the first time.
+If for any reason they were not installed, you can install it from the Visual Studio installer.
+You can download the installer from the direct link [here](https://aka.ms/vs/17/release/vs_BuildTools.exe). **You do not need to install Visual Studio itself, just the build tools.**

 ## Directions
 1. Clone this repo.
-2. Create a bot application **[here](https://discord.com/developers)**, and copy the bot's token.
+2. Create a bot application [here](https://discord.com/developers), and copy the bot's token.
 3. Fill out the `.env.example` file and rename it to `.env`
-4. Type `npm run build` to install all dependencies.
+4. Type `npm ci` to install the dependencies.
-    - It's safe to ignore any TypeScript errors that occur during the build.
-If any other errors occur during the process, please open an issue regarding this.

 5. Type `npm run bot` or `node index` to run the bot.
 (Consider using a process manager like PM2 to keep it running in the background.)